How Long It Takes to Buy a House: Purchase Timeline

 Your lender will order an appraisal of the home.
 A property valuation that comes back lower than the purchase price could hinder loan approval.

-A title search of the property also will be ordered, resulting in a preliminary title report.
+A title search of the property will also be ordered, resulting in a preliminary title report.

 Underwriting